 The primary objective is to ensure that your for-profit venture seeks to advance a more sustainable way of life.
 Many of these businesses tend to be within the environmental ecosystem.
 Applications from food companies, agricultural businesses, air quality improvement ventures and water purification projects have been well received.
 Furthermore, previous successful entrants have also been tech-orientated by creating platforms to promote solar power and forest inventory.

-Along with the award, the Sabin Sustainable Venture initiative is comprised of a workshop series dedicated to business and the environment.
+Along with the award, the Yale Sustainable Venture initiative includes a workshop series dedicated to business and the environment.